 25 Easy, Awesome Art Projects for Toddlers and Preschoolers

 Make a gorgeous “tie-dyed” bookmark with Sharpies and rubbing alcohol!
 Great fine-motor exercise and a super homemade gift for kids to give a parent, grandparent or teacher!

-Little ones will love “shaking up” a colourful masterpiece with this fun and energetic golf ball painting process!
+Toddlers and Preschoolers will love “shaking up” a colourful masterpiece with this fun and energetic golf ball painting process!

 Sharpies are the star again in this simple “stained-glass” art project.
 You’ll never guess what we coloured on to get such glossy, vibrant results.